DUI Defense in Los Angeles and San Bernardino Counties

 Call The Law Firm of Oscar A. Ischiu, Esq. for Help With a DUI Arrest in Los Angeles or San Bernardino

 With everything that is at stake after a DUI arrest, the smart choice is to talk to an attorney rather than trying to figure out what to do on your own.
 At The Law Firm of Oscar A. Ischiu, Esq., we’ll take the time to explore your case, explain your options and advise you on what we think your chances are given the different scenarios available to you.
-We offer a free initial consultation, so you’ve got nothing to lose by giving us a call to see if we can help you out.
-We are available 24/7, so call us immediately after your arrest and before you give any statements to the police.
+We offer an initial consultation, so you’ve got nothing to lose by giving us a call to see if we can help you out.
+Call us immediately after your arrest and before you give any statements to the police.
 With offices in West Covina, Ontario and Monrovia, we represent clients throughout Los Angeles and San Bernardino counties.